-Through young Thomas’ adventures and his conversations with his grandmother, who lived for decades in slavery, readers learn about day-to-day life in the black community.
-The tension mounts as signs increase of the white supremacist Red Shirts’ plans to use violence to prevent blacks from voting and to shut down the paper.
+Through young Thomas’ adventures and his conversations with his grandmother, who lived for decades in slavery, readers learn about day-to-day life in the Black community.
+The tension mounts as signs increase of the white supremacist Red Shirts’ plans to use violence to prevent African Americans from voting and to shut down the paper.
 The book includes many real people and events.

 Crow by Barbara Wright

 Published by Random House on 2012

 Genres: African American, Historical Fiction, Racism, U.S. History